klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 It can be found under "*Mixed Reality Toolkit > Utilities > Optimize Window*".
 For the best usage experience, all listed recommondations should be accepted and applied.

-Apart from this, the following criteria can be considered for optimisation:
+Apart from this, the following criteria can be considered for optimisation.
+To decide which of these recommendations need to be followed, the application should be profiled first.
+This way, the bottlenecks can be identified.
+For instance, there is no need to reduce the complexity of a mesh if there is script in the scene which does a long calculation each frame.
+In this case, the bottleneck is in the application's logic and not the rendering process.

 **Avoid computationally intensive shaders**:
 Shaders are programs which calculate how the surface of an object should be displayed, e.g. how it is shaded.